paulirish/numderscore/Readme.md

 # Numderscore
-Based substantially on [Numderline](https://github.com/trishume/numderline) but becoming kind of its own thing as I hack around.

 Allows the rendering of digit grouping (thousand separators) in contexts where you have some control over the font but don't want to (or can't) edit the text